 En Construyamos puentes, no muros - Building Bridges, Not Walls, John Francis Burke muestra el impacto tan grande que los latinos están teniendo en las parroquias del país; explica la teología de la inculturacián y del ministerio intercultural; y ofrece sugerencias prácticas para quienes trabajan en este óltimo.
 Incluye texto complete en Inglés y Español.

 John Francis Burke, PhD, is an author and scholar in political science and religious studies.
-He has taught at Texas State University, Delta State University, the University of Houston-Downtown, the University of St. Thomas, Texas, Cabrini College, and St. Mary's Seminary, Houston, Texas.
-He has extensive experience dealing with social justice and intercultural issues at the parish level, especially from his many years in Texas.
+He is presently a professor at Trinity University in San Antonio, Texas and has served at various Texas universities since 1985.
+The growing intersection of diverse cultures in Texas informshis intellectual articulation of religion and politics, social justice concerns, and intercultural dynamics.
+Not one just to “talk the talk,” he has extensive experience dealing with social justice and intercultural issues at the parish level, especially in terms of music ministry.
 In particular, he has a facility for cultivating multicultural/multilingual church choirs.

 This is an accessible work filled with good insights and excellent recommendations.
 Burke has made a very important contribution to the study of US Catholicism in the twenty-first century.